RocketChat/Rocket.Chat/.changeset/brown-pants-press.md

 "@rocket.chat/i18n": major
 ---

-Changed some displays to reflect new Private Apps rules and added a new modal before uploading a private app
+Changes some displays to reflect new rules for private apps and adds a new modal before uploading a private app